ros2/design/articles/101_build_tool.md

 In the latter case the build tool only needs to know how the build system exposes the environment setup in order to reuse it.

 Considering the use case that a user might want to invoke the build system of each package manually it is beneficial if the build system already provides as much of the environment setup as possible.
-That avoids that the user has to manually take care of the environment setup when not using a build tool.
+That avoids forcing the user to manually take care of the environment setup when not using a build tool.

 ## Existing Build Systems